Attendance and Participation

 *Comprehensive exams are exempt from course abandonment due to the course being 0 credit hours.

-Faculty may have specific requirements and can determine their course policies as long as the policies do not conflict with the university’s policies, departmental directives, and Federal regulations.
-Faculty should inform students of their requirements in the syllabus and orally at the beginning of each term.
+Faculty may establish specific course requirements and policies, provided they align with university policies, departmental directives, and federal regulations.
+These requirements should be clearly communicated to students in the syllabus and verbally at the beginning of each term.

-Students should refer to the course syllabus for the course’s grade weighting table and course-specific policies regarding the grade percentages attributable to each component in a course, which may include attendance and participation.
-It is the student’s responsibility to be familiar with these policies and to keep track of their own attendance and comply with the rules.
+Students are responsible for reviewing the course syllabus, which includes the grade weighting table and course-specific policies regarding the grading of each component, such as attendance and participation.
+It is the student’s responsibility to understand these policies, monitor their own attendance, and adhere to the course rules.

 Student Responsibilities